A/N: Warning in this chapter for mild horror elements and mild sexual content

 Maebhe rolled her eyes.
 “Would you rather be chased through Lyryma by a red dragon again?” she asked.
 “That was exciting.”

 “Or maybe hang out in a Unity prison, waiting for the guards to come and question us again?”
 Kieran joined in.
 “No?
 Then quit whining.”

 “I was more thinking of going down to the market,” Drys said with a lazy shrug.
 Kieran and Maebhe turned identical pairs of gray eyes on Drys.

 “I suppose it might be good to give Íde some peace, anyway.
 I wouldn’t want to be a distraction,” Kieran said.
 “Unless you want to come with us, Íde?”

 “I teach children, Kieran.
 I’m perfectly capable of handling distractions,” Íde said, without looking up.
 “It’s sweet of you to extend the invitation, but I really must finish this lesson plan.
 Go on, have fun without me.
 Bring me back some garlic snaps.”

 “Oh!
 That reminds me,” Maebhe began, disappearing into the kitchen without explanation.
 She returned a moment later with a steamed bun that she stuffed into her jacket pocket.
 “If I go to the market without food, I’ll try to buy everything.”

-Kieran paused to button his coat against the chill evening wind of their mountain valley.
-Finally ready, he started down the hill toward the market, Maebhe at his heels.
-But Drys didn’t join them.
-The faerie stared back toward the inner city, its wall visible between buildings.
+Maebhe buttoned her coat against the chill evening breeze skirting around the mountain.
+Up ahead, Kieran started down the hill toward the market, but Drys didn’t join him.
+Instead, the faerie stared back toward the inner city, its wall visible between buildings.
 Maebhe didn’t like the mischievous look on Drys’ face.